Mammootty & Mohanlal Come Up With Brand New Posters Of Their Upcoming Movies On New Year Day!

 Kaapaan

 The poster has unveiled the looks of Mohanlal, Suriya and Arya in the film.
-Earlier, reports had surfaced that Mohanlal will be seen essaying a the role of Prime Minister Of India named Chandrakanth Varma while Suriya will be seen essaying the role of a commando.
+Earlier, reports had surfaced that Mohanlal will be seen essaying a the role of a politician named Chandrakanth Varma while Suriya will be seen essaying the role of a commando.